What If Advertising Told the Whole Truth?

 Then reality would suddenly lose its appeal, and people would go back to the products that didn't remind them of their less appealing traits.

-The Cigarette Brand That Tried "Keeping it Real."
+The Cigarette Brand That Tried "Keeping it Real"

-This no nonsense, total honest approach was actually tried once, on a brand of cigarettes marketed in the UK.
+This no-nonsense, total honest approach was actually tried once, on a brand of cigarettes marketed in the UK.
 They called them DEATH cigarettes, and the packaging was black, with a skull and crossbones emblazoned on it.
 You really don't get much more honest than that.

+And what happened?
 Well at first, the result was incredible.
 The company couldn't sell them fast enough.
 Guys bragged about how they could "handle the truth" and wanted a product that set them straight.
 The TV news and papers ran stories on these new, honest, aggressive cigarettes stating that death is imminent.
 It was a public relations masterpiece.

 But after skyrocketing sales came the inevitable crash and burn.

-Shelves that were once empty started to become packed with packets of cigs that no one wanted to buy.
+Shelves that were once empty started to become packed with packets of cigarettes that no one wanted to buy.
 Smokers returned to their older brands in droves, stating that they preferred the taste.
 And after just four years, the company closed its doors.

-However, taste had very little to do with the shuttering of the company's doors.
+However, the taste had very little to do with the shuttering of the company's doors.
 It wasn't anything to do with the product itself, it was pretty much the same as any other.
 It was simply that smokers didn't like being reminded that they were killing themselves.
 They preferred the lie that although cigarettes do kill many people, they wouldn't be affected because they are not susceptible to lung cancer.
 Blissful ignorance, coupled with hopeful thinking.

 Yes and no. People actually want the illusion of honesty.
 They want to think they are being told the truth, and do not want to be blatantly lied to.
 Somewhere in the middle of that gray area is what is known as exaggeration, sarcasm, and playful language.